pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

 Fortunately, Concourse can integrate with secret storage services.

-Let's put our API token in credhub so Concourse can get it.
+Let's put our API token in Credhub so Concourse can get it.

 First we'll need to login: